w5xd/WriteLogWizards/README.md

 # WriteLogWizards
 Tools for WriteLog contest module development
 This repo contains:<ol>
-<li>Source code for Visual Studio 2008 wizards that create WriteLog contest module implementations.
+<li>Source code for Visual Studio 2013 wizards that create WriteLog contest module implementations.
-<li>The same for Visual Studio 2013
 <li>Instructions for using Visual Studio 2017 Community Edition.
 <li> The necessary header files and import libraries to build WriteLog contest modules.
 </ol>

-Developing in VS 2008 can target both WriteLog versions 11 and 12.
 Developing in VS 2013 targets only WriteLog version 12.
 (The VS2013 C++ runtime is not installed by the WL11 installer.
-Modules developed with VS 2013 happen to work on WL11 if the VS2013 runtime happens to be already installed.)
 Developing in VS 2017 targets both WriteLog 11 and 12, <b>but</b> you must arrange to install the VS 2017 runtime when your module is installed on WriteLog versions older than 12.40.
+Modules developed here might even work with WriteLog version 11, but that is not tested.

 <h2>The Directory Structure</h2>
 The wizards generate code that assumes the relative file paths set up in this repo: